bradleyg/django-s3direct/README.md

         'content_disposition': 'attachment',  # Default no content disposition 'content_length_range': (5000, 20000000), # Default allow any size
         'server_side_encryption': 'AES256', # Default no encryption
+        'timestamp': True, # Adds the last 8 digits of a ms timestamp to the uploaded file name to prevent accidental file overwrites.
+Defaults to false.
     }
 }
 ```